lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 As a result, calling $G$ the flattened history of $D$, it always holds that $Pin \subseteq V(G)$.
 Furthermore, if $G(Pin) \subseteq G$ is the subgraph of $G$ induced by $Pin$, then for any set of pinned vertices $Pin' \supseteq Pin$, we have $G(Pin) \subseteq G'(Pin')$ where $G'$ is the flattened history of the edits $D'$ of $Pin'$.
 This follows directly from the second property above and the definition of `flatten_history`.

-This gives us a the following simple pseudo-procedure for pattern matching:
+This gives us the following simple pseudo-procedure for pattern matching:

 1. Start with a single pinned vertex $Pin = \{v\}$.
 2. Construct partial embeddings $P \rightharpoonup G(Pin)$ for patterns $P$.